FaithAlone.net

 Muslims argue that because the Hebrew word for "lovely" is pronounced "machmâd" (מַחְמָד), and that sounds like "Muhammad", this is Muhammad being referred to by name in the Old Testament.

 Firstly, the Hebrew word is plural in this sentence - "maḥămaddîm" (מַחֲּמַדִּ֑ים).
 This means that Muslims are asserting that Solomon's bride is saying "He is altogether (multiple) Muhammads".
-It makes no sense to use a proper noun like this, because that's not what's being done here.
+It makes no sense to use a proper noun like this, because that is not what is being done here.
 And, Muslims have to change the word into its singular form, because it makes no sense to use the plural to refer to Muhammad either.

 Secondly, the context of this passage has nothing to do with Muhammad, or Allah.
 It says nothing at all about Muhammad's life, message, or anything of the sort.
 Instead, this is simply taking a word in another language, and asserting that it refers to someone entirely absent from any context, because it sounds similar to their name.